 The single-port MacBook provoked fear and loathing ahead of shipment.
 Apple had lost its mind.
 It was shipping a chiclet keyboard.
 One port?
 A new standard?
 What in goodness’ name had gotten into Cupertino’s water supply?
 (No word on whether Apple is pumping its own water for its new headquarters.)

 I bought a MacBook because I was ready to take the challenge of eating someone else’s dog food, in the industry’s parlance.
 As a long-time Mac user and tech reviewer, I’ve owned and used dozens of Mac models, some of them severely compromised from the get-go and others perfect delights across years of use.
-My favorite before the 2011 MacBook Air that the new MacBook replaced was a PowerBook Duo 210, about which colleague Christopher recently penned an encomium.
+My favorite before the 2011 MacBook Air that the new MacBook replaced was a PowerBook Duo 210, about which colleague Christopher recently

 Given that USB-C is ostensibly the wave of the future and I was increasingly frustrated at the limits of an old laptop while trying to work with newer OS X and iOS features, the MacBook seemed the way to go.
 I wanted Retina, a roughly 13-inch screen, and 8GB of RAM.
 I pressed the purchase button a few minutes after it went on sale—before buying my Apple Watch, even!

 And I can report weeks into use people’s strongest concerns haven’t been a problem.